DAKiersz/DAKiersz/README.md

 My name is Dominik, glad you found this page.
 I am currently an Associate Platform Engineer at ASOS Ltd.

-I'm currently a platform engineer, and formally a data scientist, with experience in DevOps, software development and machine learning.
-I have experience with Python (number of packages including NumPy and Tensorflow) other languages including, but not limited to: Powershell, Bash, C#, SQL (Postgres, T-SQL).
-My interests revolve around DevOps, infrastructure automation and Linux while working on personal projects.
+I am platform engineer with experience and interests in DevOps, InfraOps, Linux and system automation; I currently use Azure stack to deliver, as well as present solutions that enhance efficiency of my peers and fellow teams within my domain.
+Always thrilled to learn new technologies and making workflows more efficient, while efficiently communicating my changes across teams, and making friends along the way!

-In the past, I acquired an MPhys degree at University of Kent and worked as a postgraduate research student at Queen's University Belfast for ~17 months working on astronomical spectroscopy for the ESA Hera mission.
-For most of the year 2021, I had no formal affiliation before transferring to industry and worked on other projects, including getting onto a competitive ASOS Data Engineering Academy in early 2022.
+Over the years, I have used various scripting lanages (Python, Pwsh, Bash) and technologies like Docker to enhance my workflow, and homelab in my spare time to learn more.
+Prior to joining tech, I acquired an MPhys degree at University of Kent, and worked as a postgraduate research student at Queen's University Belfast working on astronomical spectroscopy for the ESA Hera mission.

-**My Github profile is not frequently updated, and still needs some work to bring it up to speed!**
+I hold AZ-104 and AZ-900/DP-900, and am currently studying for AZ-400 and AZ-700.

 ### Links